You can translate the document:

 • Use the attribute’s description field to document every attribute.

-• Do not include as part of the name something that depends on the environment where the element is being created.
+• Do not include as part of the name anything that depends on the environment where the element is being created.

 VDP Project Structure